Let’s talk about dinner. If you came here today looking for a healthy meal, you should probably just leave. Because this is not it.

 Another thing I loved about this dish was the fact that I used the broccoli stems as well as the florets.
 This is something I’ve only recently started doing, and I’m sad that I missed out on years of broccoli-stem wonderfulness before!

 They are super tender and delicious, and I dare say I might prefer them over the heads.
+And you can choose to use up any leftovers from a steamed, blanched, or roasted broccoli side dish from a previous dinner.

 An easy and delicious pasta-bake recipe featuring charred broccoli and Point Reyes Toma cheese.
 A quick bechamel pulls it all together for a delicious family meal.